 How do I register my protection order in Maine?
 Do I have to register it to get it enforced?

 You do not need a lawyer to register your protection order.
 If you are confused or worried about the process, you can contact a local domestic violence organization in Maine to ask for help from a local advocate.
-To find a local domestic violence organization in Maine, please go to our ME Advocates and Shelters page.
+To find a local domestic violence organization in Maine, please go to our Maine Advocates and Shelters page.

-In terms of whether or not you need to register your order, police officers are required by federal law to enforce your protection order, whether or not it is registered - however, it can sometimes be easier to enforce an order that is registered.
+In terms of whether or not you need to register your order, police officers are required by federal law to enforce your protection order, whether or not it is registered.
+However, it can sometimes be easier to enforce an order that is registered.

 Will the abuser be notified if I register my protection order in Maine?